 In the case of a sales contract involving services that have been completed, the consumer still has the right to cancel and return the goods (as described above) but will have to pay for, or receive no reimbursement for, the service element of the contract.
-For example, in the case of an aerial that was delivered and fitted on the same day, the customer must pay for labour costs but may still remove and return the aerial to the trader.
+For example, in the case of a satellite receiver (ordered online) that was delivered and fitted on the same day, the customer must pay for labour costs but may still remove and return the receiver to the trader.